heptarch/heptarch.github.io/drafts/demon.md

 The ball grows larger and a constellation of twelve teardrops appears, dancing around it, Susan thinks, like angels on the head of a pin.
-Or perhaps demons: the teardrops lengthen inward into spikes, impaling the ball through its corners; Susan gasps.
+Or perhaps demons: the teardrops lengthen inward into spikes, impaling the ball through its corners, and Susan gasps.
 The spikes push through to the opposite side, and the whole figure convulses, shivering forth into new, more elaborate patchworks, like a dancing star.